kuririn246/sabun_data_model/readme.md

 Goals

-Efficient data format for small changes
+Efficient for small changes

-Robust against transition of the data format
+Robust when data scheme is changed

-Saves every history

-Generates the static interface to read and modify data for some programming languages
+Breaks the barrier which separates data from programming languages

-Not slow for opening and saving data
+Not slow

 Readable and easy to write Json5 format for initial data description